timothygebhard/ggwd/README.md

 To this end, check out the `config_files` directory.
 In there, you will find two different types of configuration files (see below for a more detailed explanation of the parameters you can configure here!):

 * `*.json` files: These files steer the sample generation process itself.
 Here, you can control how many data samples you want to create, how many cores to use for it, which background data to use, et cetera.
   To get started, all you need to do is open the `default.json` file and adjust the `background_data_directory` path to the location to which you downloaded the HDF files in step 1.2.
+  In case you want to work with simulated data, use `null` for the `background_data_directory`.
 * `*.ini` files: These files mainly control the process of simulating GW waveforms with PyCBC.
 Here, you can choose the *waveform approximant* (i.e., the model used for the simulation) or define the parameter space for the mergers (e.g., the masses of the colliding black holes / neutron stars).
 However, this is also the place where you control the length (in seconds) of the samples that you are generating.
   If you don't (yet) know what all these things mean, you can simply leave the `waveform_params.ini` file untouched for now.